 The trading price of our common shares may be subject to fluctuation in the future.
 This may make it more difficult for you to resell your common shares when you want at prices that you find attractive.
 Increases in our common share price may also increase our compensation expense pursuant to our existing director, officer and employee compensation arrangements.
+We enter into equity derivative contracts including floating-rate equity forwards to partially offset the potential fluctuations of certain share-based compensation expenses.
 Fluctuations in our common share price may be caused by events unrelated to our operating performance and beyond our control.
 Factors that may contribute to fluctuations include, but are not limited to:

-- Revenue or results of operations in any quarter failing to meet the expectations, published or otherwise, of the investment community; - Changes in recommendations or financial estimates by industry or investment analysts; - Changes in management or the composition of our board of directors; - Outcomes of litigation or arbitration proceedings; - Announcements of technological innovations or acquisitions by us or by our competitors; - Introduction of new products or significant customer wins or losses by us or by our competitors; - Developments with respect to our intellectual property rights or those of our competitors; - Fluctuations in the share prices of other companies in the technology and emerging growth sectors; - General market conditions; and - Other risk factors set out in this report.
+- Revenue or results of operations in any quarter failing to meet the expectations, published or otherwise, of the investment community; - Changes in recommendations or financial estimates by industry or investment analysts; - Changes in management or the composition of our board of directors; - Outcomes of litigation or arbitration proceedings; - Announcements of technological innovations or acquisitions by us or by our competitors; - Introduction of new products or significant customer wins or losses by us or by our competitors; - Developments with respect to our intellectual property rights or those of our competitors;

+- Fluctuations in the share prices of other companies in the technology and emerging growth sectors;

+- General market conditions; and

+- Other risk factors set out in this report.